Recognizing Moose Habitat

 of up to 15’ to reach these aquatic plants.

-Tracks: My first trailing experience in moose habitat happened this spring in North Central Washington, we were cursing old logging roads looking for fresh bear sign when we came across a female moose in the road.
-She took off down this embankment into the forest and we spent the next 8 hours trying to catch up to her…
+Tracks: My first trailing experience in moose habitat happened this spring in North Central Washington.
+We were traversing old logging roads looking for fresh bear sign when we came across a female moose in the road.
+She took off down an embankment into the forest and we spent the next 8 hours trying to catch up to her…

 being pelted by moose scat all day Vita says, “This is addicting!
 I can’t believe I didn’t figure this out

 sooner!”
 Moose scat has the perfect

 size, shape and content to be the perfect throwing object.

 Concentrations of scat are also good indicators of well-used moose habitat.

 Pellets ½-7/8 inches diameter and 7/8-1 3/4 inches in length.

 Patties are often a result of feeding on wetland vegetation.

 Cleared depressions in the ground 4’ wide, 4’ long, 3-4” deep: dug during the